CBM supports Vietnam’s first Shadow Report to the UNCRPD

-In Vietnam, more than 6 million people have a disability and ensuring the human rights of people with disabilities are upheld is fundamental to their freedom and dignity.
+In Vietnam, more than six million people have a disability.
+Ensuring and upholding the human rights of people with disabilities is fundamental to their freedom and dignity.

-In April 2021, the umbrella Vietnamese Federation on Disabilities (VFD) submitted the first Shadow Report to the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).
-Following years of consultations with thousands of people with disabilities, the report documents the situation disability in Vietnam, from the perspective of people with disabilities.
-It provides key information and perspectives to UN Committees on the Vietnamese government’s actions towards meeting international commitments and upholding human rights.
+In April 2021, the umbrella Vietnamese Federation of Disabilities (VFD) submitted its first Shadow Report to the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).
+Following years of consultations with thousands of people with disabilities, the report documented the situation of disability in Vietnam, from the perspective of people with disabilities.
+It provided key information and perspectives to UN Committees on the Vietnamese government’s actions towards meeting international commitments and upholding human rights.

-Around 2,270 people (92% with disabilities) were involved, across 22 provincial OPDs.
+Around 2,270 people (92 per cent with disabilities) were involved, across 22 provincial Organisations of Persons with Disabilities (OPDs).
 There were many national consultation workshops and thematic meetings.
 The project improved connections across the existing network of OPDs, and led to the formation of new OPDs, strengthening the disability movement across Vietnam.